-In a rare admission, MTV says its programming has harmed mental health
+In a rare admission, MTV says its programming offers a dim view of mental health

 This might seem like standard dialogue on the fireworks-heavy MTV franchise.
 But that’s exactly what makes it such a huge problem, says, of all people, the executive in charge of airing it.

 Chris McCarthy, the president of MTV Entertainment Group and overseer of numerous ViacomCBS cable networks, believes such language contributes to a stigmatization of mental health and leads to fewer people seeking help.
-So he’s about to offer a rare mea culpa — and undertake an ambitious plan to remake programming at MTV and sister units including Comedy Central, VH1 and even Paramount Plus.
+So he’s about to offer a rare mea culpa — and undertake an ambitious plan to remake programming at MTV and sister units, including Comedy Central, VH1 and even Paramount Plus.

-"Having reality stars say someone is ‘really messed up’— well, that’s not the proper way to reflect that story.
-It sends the wrong message about somebody’s mental health,” McCarthy said in a phone interview, adding he believes it makes people less likely to take struggles seriously in their own lives.
+“Having reality stars say someone is ‘really messed up’ — well, that’s not the proper way to reflect that story.
+It sends the wrong message about somebody’s mental health,” McCarthy said in a phone interview, adding that he believes it makes people less likely to take struggles seriously in their own lives.
 “We need to do better.”

-With mental health again in the headlines — Meghan Markle recently told Oprah she had suicidal thoughts and studies show that depression levels have continued to rise during the pandemic — McCarthy says the timing couldn’t be better to take on a sadly timeless challenge.
+With mental health again in the headlines — Meghan, the Duchess of Sussex, recently told Oprah she had suicidal thoughts and studies show depression levels have continued to rise during the pandemic — McCarthy says the timing couldn’t be better to take on a sadly timeless challenge.

-His plan, which is expected to be announced by ViacomCBS on Thursday, is to turn all negative portrayals of mental-health challenges on his networks’ shows to positive ones, then double those number of instances.
+His plan, which is expected to be announced by ViacomCBS on Thursday, is to turn all negative portrayals of mental health challenges on his networks’ shows to positive ones, then double those number of instances.
 Instead of characters slinging around clinical terms in an argument, for example, they’d acknowledge a person is struggling and want to know more.
 Such portrayals would make viewers feel more comfortable with their own conditions, McCarthy believes, and do more to combat them.

 The effort is an unusual one, eschewing Hollywood’s usual coin of fundraisers and specials to burrow into mainline storytelling itself.
-But it also could raise questions over whether those moves would be effective or even be attempting to legislate behavior.
+But it also could raise questions over whether those moves would be effective or even attempt to legislate behavior.

 Television’s serious treatment of mental health isn’t new.
-It was on “The Sopranos” way back in 1999 that Tony Soprano started seeing Dr. Melfi, as the HBO series turned a taboo over mental health into its own dramatic plot point.
-In the last few years, even broadcast hits like ABC”s “The Good Doctor,” about a young surgeon with autism and savant syndrome, are unafraid to tackle these challenges.
+It was on “The Sopranos” way back in 1999 that Tony Soprano started seeing Dr. Melfi as the HBO series turned a taboo over mental health into its own dramatic plot point.
+In the last few years, even broadcast hits like ABC’s “The Good Doctor,” about a young surgeon with autism and savant syndrome, are unafraid to tackle these challenges.

-But McCarthy, 45, looked at what his networks were doing and saw misrepresentation and under-representation, particularly in the realm of reality television that is MTV’s forte.
-The executive, who says he experienced mental-health struggles himself when he was younger, approached the University of Southern California’s Annenberg Foundation, which had previously researched the issue on TV generally.
+But McCarthy, 45, looked at what his networks were doing and saw misrepresentation and underrepresentation, particularly in the realm of reality television that is MTV’s forte.
+The executive, who says he experienced mental health struggles himself when he was younger, approached the University of Southern California’s Annenberg Foundation, which had previously researched the issue on TV generally.
 McCarthy commissioned a study of many ViacomCBS programs.

 They returned with results several months ago.
-Their findings reveal that many shows feature mental-health disparagements.
+Their findings reveal many shows feature mental health disparagements.
 On nine occasions, for instance, a character called another such terms as “psychopath” or said they were “out of [their] mind.”
 In 10 instances, meanwhile, someone tossed off a reference to mental illness such as “I moved into a house with crazy people” with no response or acknowledgment of the seriousness of the issue from another character.

-The study — the Post has viewed data from it — also found that representation of people with mental-health disorders was lacking.
-While an estimated 21 percent of Americans suffer from a mental-health disorder, according to Annenberg’s research, only 9 percent of series regulars on the ViacomCBS shows did — and only 3 percent of all characters.
+The study, which The Washington Post has viewed data from, also found representation of people with mental health disorders was lacking.
+While an estimated 21 percent of Americans suffer from a mental health disorder, according to Annenberg’s research, only 9 percent of series regulars on the ViacomCBS shows did — and only 3 percent of all characters.

 “There is a significant disconnect between screen storytelling and what’s going on in society,” said Stacy Smith, a professor at Annenberg and founder of the school’s Annenberg Inclusion Initiative who headed the year-long study.
 “These are characters viewers identify with, and that means there’s a real missed opportunity to connect.”

-Added USC’s Katherine Pieper, who worked on the study with Smith, “And the individuals who are shown can be perpetuating negative stereotypes,” she said.
+USC’s Katherine Pieper, who worked on the study with Smith, added, “And the individuals who are shown can be perpetuating negative stereotypes.”

 While there are some encouraging signs — among the characters with mental health struggles, 59 percent mentioned therapy at one point — there remained much work ahead, the pair said.

 After seeing the study — and further motivated by the pandemic lockdowns’ negative effect on mental health; depression levels tripled at one point during the crisis — McCarthy decided to change his networks’ ways.
-Working with The JED Foundation, a mental-health nonprofit geared toward young people, the executive and his team have begun crafting a guide specifically aimed at Hollywood storytellers on the most sensitive ways to portray mental health.
+Working with the Jed Foundation, a mental health nonprofit geared toward young people, the executive and his team have begun crafting a guide specifically aimed at Hollywood storytellers on the most sensitive ways to portray mental health.

-ViacomCBS also has started to hold a series of internal workshops with writers and producers on how to addresses these issues in the writers and editing rooms.
-A summit with other networks and companies will be convened for later this spring to discuss the guide and the broader issues.
+ViacomCBS also has started to hold internal workshops with writers and producers on how to addresses these issues in the writers and editing rooms.
+A summit with other networks and companies will be convened for later this spring to discuss the guide and broader issues.

-The company will be making dozens of movies for Paramount Plus, ViacomCBS’ new streaming service.
-If a script doesn’t pass muster on the mental-health front, McCarthy says he will ask executives not to buy it.
+The company will be making dozens of movies for Paramount Plus, ViacomCBS’s new streaming service.
+If a script doesn’t pass muster on the mental health front, McCarthy says he will ask executives not to buy it.

 McCarthy says he doesn’t imagine weighing in on every creative choice.
 But he wants producers in the editing room, where much of reality television is crafted, to include “fuller context” when a character does seem to be lashing out — either by showing them getting help or with additional footage that explains their behavior instead of simply exploiting it.